geochoros-ntua/smartcity/README.md

 ## License

 This project is funded by the Municipality of Athens and is implemented by the NTUA, School of Rural Geography.
-The source code is released under the MIT license.
+The source code is released under the GNU General Public License v3.0 (GPL-3.0) license.

 See [LICENSE](LICENSE) file for details.